Overview

 Deducing an entry path using the MFT

-As each change log record contains the MFT
+As each change log record contains the MFT entry and

-numbers and the direct parent entry
+sequence numbers and the direct parent entry and sequence numbers of the

 file concerned by the change, it is possible to retrieve the location of the

-file using the MFT
+file using the MFT.

 However, as the files and parent folder(s) of files referenced in the UsnJrnl

-searching for records with matching entry
+searching for records with matching entry and sequence numbers in the MFT

 can lead to unresolved or inconsistent paths.
 Indeed, when a file is deleted

-is set as no longer in use
+from the volume, its associated MFT file record is set as no longer in use

-and the metadata of the file record
+and the metadata of the file record are overwritten with that of the new

-entry (when the file record
+entry (when the file record gets re-used).
+The MFT file record entry

-number remains unchanged with only the file record
+number remains unchanged with only the file record sequence number being

 increased by one.